IGM0937/AutoKait/README.md

 * Move sections away from README.md
   * Create Issues
-  * Create CHANGELOG.md file for releases
-    * Create releases from tags in GitHub
   * Create WISHLIST.md file for general things
     * Move the rest to GitHub
 * Re-write and add more method documentations